jeklemann/rautatie/README.md

 - Potential

 ## Improvements
-- The dispatch of forming the verbs needs improving
 - A lot of the perfect code is just duplicated code
 - The tenses could maybe be moved into a trait, which may help with facilitating the above